Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 As previously noted, this National Depth to Water Dataset was compiled to support the Future Coasts Aotearoa research programme, where it is used following additional processing to produce maps of steady-state depth to water (DTW) probability at a national scale.
 The ultimate goal is the identification of areas at risk of groundwater inundation under relative sea-level rise.
 As noted, the dataset is also available for other uses, and we encourage researchers to use the dataset for a wide range of applications.
 As an example of some of the utility of this dataset, we present some simple statistical analyses below to uncover any prominent traits and generally describe the data.
 The steps were:

--  Categorisation by Depth:
-    - The dataset was divided into three depth categories:
+-  Categorisation by Depth.
+The dataset was divided into three depth categories:

     - Category 1: Sites with depths less than 10 meters.
     - Category 2: Sites with depths between 10 and 30 meters.
     - Category 3: Sites with depths greater than 30 meters.

 - Sub-setting by Number of Readings:

     - Only sites with more than 30 readings were included.
 This threshold was chosen as a rule of thumb to ensure a reliable calculation of the standard deviation.

-- Statistical Calculations:
-    - For each site in the subset, the following statistical measures were computed:
+- Statistical Calculations.
+For each site in the subset, the following statistical measures were computed:

     - Mean: The average depth to water.
     - Standard Deviation: A measure of the variation in water levels.
     - Minimum: The lowest recorded water level.
     - Maximum: The highest recorded water level.

 - Grouping by Mean DTW:

     - The categories were analysed prescribed with breakpoints of: 0.1, 0.5, 1, 1.5, 2, 3, 5, 10, 15, 20, 30, 50, 75, 100 meters (while these breakpoints are for illustrative purposes only, the shallower categories correspond with infrastructure and building foundations assessed in the Future Coasts Aotearoa research programme).
     - The data was further grouped by the mean DTW to analyse combined statistics across different groups.
 This grouping allows for a comparison of water level characteristics across sites with similar mean DTW values.